jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-17-checkpoint.md

 evidently unnecessary to connect them by signs; as $$a^3+a^3$$ becomes $$2a^3$$, etc.

-**181.** But in the Multiplication of powers, several circumstances require attention.
+<span class="art">181</span> But in the Multiplication of powers, several circumstances require attention.

 First, when it is required to multiply any power of $$a$$ by
 $$a$$, we obtain the succeeding power; that is to say, the power